msolorio/project-ideas/readme.md

 - a painting app with HTML canvas
   - possibly with users and a social, collaborative component
 - a pagination component
+- app that uses the HTML5 drag and drop API
 - checkers
 - connect four
 - go